 Implementing line balancing is more than just a technical exercise; it’s a strategic decision that directly impacts operational profitability and long-term sustainability.
 Let’s explore the specific, tangible benefits you can gain from implementing effective line balancing.

-- Reduces bottlenecks and idle time: By distributing work evenly, no single station becomes a chokepoint, and operators or machines are not left waiting for work to arrive, maximizing resource utilization.
+- Reduces bottlenecks and idle time: By distributing work evenly, no single station becomes a chokepoint, and operators or machines are not left waiting for work to arrive, maximising resource utilisation.

 - Increases throughput and production output: A smooth, continuous flow allows more units to be completed in the same amount of time, directly boosting the factory’s overall output capacity.